-The results of doctoral program reviews are incorporated into the respective department and college's strategic plan annual assessment reports.
-These findings guide the dean and college faculty in making determinations on resource allocation in support of programs that are targeted for growth and enhancement in order to contribute to Texas Tech's national research university vision.
-Furthermore, under Responsibility Center Management, deans will compete for funds in a "subvention pool" managed by the provost.
+The results of doctoral program reviews are incorporated into the respective department and College's strategic plan annual assessment reports.
+These findings guide the Dean and College faculty in making determinations on resource allocation in support of programs that are targeted for growth and enhancement in order to contribute to Texas Tech's national research university vision.
+Furthermore, under Responsibility Center Management, deans will compete for funds in a "subvention pool" managed by the Provost.
 These funds will be used to achieve strategic academic goals, including strategic doctorate program enhancement.

-B. Quality control.
-Describe plans to close, consolidate, and/or improve existing doctoral programs with low graduation rates (based on Coordinating Board standards for low-productivity) or that do not meet other standards of excellence.
+B. Quality Control - Describe plans to close, consolidate, and/or improve existing doctoral programs with low graduation rates (based on Coordinating Board standards for low-productivity) or that do not meet other standards of excellence.

-Texas Tech has recently concluded a review of all doctoral programs with low numbers of graduates reported to the THECB from 2006-2008.
-The colleges involved in this process took a broader approach to this review and many changes have been made to improve the quality of programs.
+Texas Tech has recently concluded a review of all doctoral programs with low numbers of graduates reported to the THECB from 2005-10.
+The Colleges involved in this process took a broader approach to this review process and many changes have been undertaken to improve the quality of programs.
 A comprehensive review was conducted for each of these programs, yielding resolutions to degree production that varied depending upon the program.
-This process is continuing, supplemented by graduate program review, peer comparison data, and review of graduates for 2007-2009; colleges are being encouraged to critically review all doctoral program offerings.
+This process is continuing, supplemented by graduate program review, peer comparison data, and review of graduates for 2005-10 and Colleges have critically reviewed all doctoral program offerings.
 One of the major findings relates to the historic treatment by the THECB of subordinate areas in doctoral programs.
 More than a decade ago, the THECB policy was to identify each subordinate subject area in a doctorate with a specific Code of Instructional Program (CIP).

 This led to a single doctorate with several subordinate areas of emphasis, all assigned separate CIPs.
 The standards for low-producing degree program use the CIP to track graduates, which means that some subordinate programs within doctorates do not meet the regulatory thresholds for graduates, but when consolidated back into one doctorate, they are well-above the thresholds.
-This was the circumstance for four of the seven Texas Tech doctorates included on the 2009 low-producing degree report.
-Thus, these programs will be consolidated together under one CIP and then will yield much higher annual numbers of graduates.
-In the case of the three remaining programs, one was a Texas Tech error in posting of the degrees to the correct CIP; another doctorate is being consolidated with a thriving doctoral program; and an action plan has been proposed to reinvigorate enrollments and graduates in the final doctorate.
+Through May 2011, all doctoral programs that have not met the THECB lowproducing thresholds have been reviewed, resulting in the phase-out and consolidation of several degrees, and increased enrollments for others.
+In addition, Texas Tech has submitted five doctoral programs for the NRUF review of "high quality faculty," which involved an extensive self-examination of productivity as well as review of each degree program by three external experts in the discipline.